zephyrproject-rtos/zephyr/doc/quick_start/installing.rst

        Success installing SDK.
 SDK is ready to be used.

 #.
-To use the Yocto SDK, export the following environment variables and
+To use the Zephyr SDK, export the following environment variables and
    use the target location where SDK was installed, type:

     .. code-block:: bash

-       $ export ZEPHYR_GCC_VARIANT=yocto
+       $ export ZEPHYR_GCC_VARIANT=zephyr

        $ export YOCTO_SDK_INSTALL_DIR=/opt/zephyr-sdk/0.6

 Installing a Custom QEMU for ARM Platforms
 ==========================================

-The Yocto SDK comes with a QEMU binary suitable for running sample |codename|
+The SDK comes with a QEMU binary suitable for running sample |codename|
 applications.
 The steps below are needed only if you choose not to use the provided binary and use a custom built binary instead.

-If you require testing ARM builds, a localized patch to the QEMU source is needed.
+If you require testing ARM builds, a local patch to the QEMU source is needed.
 The patch corrects the issues with the locking interfaces QEMU uses.
-If you are working with the x86 builds of the Zephyr kernel, install QEMU from your systems default package manager.
+If you are working with the x86 builds of the kernel, install QEMU from your systems default package manager.

 Follow these steps to enable a customized build of QEMU:

 #.
 Clone the QEMU repository:

    .. code-block:: bash